This site requires a more recent version of Adobe Flash Player to function properly.

 Concentrated design and engineering resources on fewer brands and architectures

-GM plans to increase the volume of vehicles produced from common global architectures to more than 50% of their total volumes in 2014 from less than 17% today.
-This initiative will result in greater investment per architecture and brand and will increase GM’s product development and manufacturing flexibility, thereby allowing it to maintain a steady schedule of important new product launches in the future.
+GM has increased volume of vehicles produced from common global architectures to more than 50% of their total volumes in 2014, from less than 17% in 2012.
+This has resulted in greater investment per architecture and brand and will increase GM’s product development and manufacturing flexibility, thereby allowing it to maintain a steady schedule of important new product launches in the future.